 Stress is primarily a physical response.
 When someone feels stressed, the body feels like it is under attack.
 The natural way the body deals with this is by going into “flight or fight” mode.
 In other words, one chooses whether to stay and fight, or run away.
 Going into this “fight or flight” mode can be very useful out in the real world.
 It’s what allows people to respond well to danger or threats.

-However, stress can cause problems when it manifests itself in inappropriate situations.
+Stress can cause problems when it manifests itself in inappropriate situations.
 During these times, when the body goes into “fight” mode, brain function is minimized.
 The brain senses that it is time to act, not think.
-This can lead to poor decision making, impulsive negative behaviors, and anger.
-Spending too much time in “fight” mode has significant negative effects on people’s personal and professional lives.
+This can lead to poor decision-making, impulsive negative behaviors, and anger.
+Spending too much time in “fight” mode can have significant negative effects on someone’s personal and professional life.

-When the body goes into “flight” mode, it leads people to run away from the stressors that are causing the stress.
-However, in most situations, simply removing oneself from the cause of the stress will not relieve the stress, and “flight” (e.g., avoidance) can make the original problem worse and ultimately lead to the stress level rising even more.
+When the body goes into “flight” mode, it leads people to run away from their stressors (the triggers of their stress).
+However, in most situations, simply removing oneself from the cause of the stress will not relieve the stress, and “flight” (e.g., avoidance) can make the original problem worse and ultimately lead to stress levels rising even more.
 As stress starts building up more and more, it can lead to serious physical, psychological, and emotional distress in the body.

 Is there an alternative to the negative impact of stress?
-The therapists at Thriveworks Buffalo have equipped many clients with healthy coping strategies for handling stress.
-Flight or fight are not the only options: you can thrive.
+The therapists at Thriveworks in Buffalo, NY have equipped many clients with healthy coping strategies for handling stress.
+Flight or fight are not the only options; instead, you can thrive.

 Signs and Symptoms of Stress